-As at December 31, 2020, 2019 and 2018, the Company recognized its share in lease rental income from the Trinoma Mall, classified as depot royalty income in the financial statements, of \$\mathbb{P}9,329,483, \mathbb{P}30,296,661, and \$\mathbb{P}29,455,307, respectively.
+As at December 31, 2020, 2019 and 2018, the Company recognized its share in lease rental income from the Trinoma Mall, classified as depot royalty income in the financial statements, of P9,329,483, P30,296,661, and P29,455,307, respectively.
 This represents the 28.47% in the 5% of the lease rental income of Trinoma Mall in those years, which were collected in subsequent years.

 Settlement Agreement.
 On December 17, 2014, the Company, together with all the shareholders of Monumento Rail Transit Corp., entered into a Settlement Agreement with Metro Rail Transit Development Corporation (MRTDEVCO) and companies who are parties to a Vested Rights Agreement dated May 22, 1995, whereby MRTDEVCO agreed to assign to parties of the Vested Rights Agreement the development rights to specific developable areas of the 16-hectare Depot in North Triangle corner EDSA, North Avenue and Mindanao Avenue.
-The assignment of development rights, however, are conditioned on the assumption of the assignees of the obligation to pay the Depot Royalty arising from the development of assigned specific developable areas in the Depot to Monumento Rail Transit Corp.
+The assignment of development rights, however, are conditioned on the assumption of the assigned specific developable areas in the Depot to Monumento Rail Transit Corp.
 (Monumento Rail) or its successors-in-interest in accordance with the Deed of Assignment of Development Rights of June 16, 1995 between Metro Rail Transit Corp.
 Ltd. (MRTCL) and MRTDEVCO and the Assignment and Assumption Agreement of December 18, 2000 between MRTCL and Monumento Rail.